 We do this using a simple app that works a little like Instagram, but adapted for research purposes.
 The platform enables us to build a rapport with individual participants throughout the period of the research, contacting them on a daily basis, and setting questions or tasks.

 Participants download the app on their phone, follow our simple instructions, and upload comments.
 But in the main, we encourage them to take selfie-videos.

 These videos can be terrifically reflective, intuitive, revealing and engaging.
 This is in part because it is how many people are used to communicating nowadays.
-But it is also non-confrontational and non-judgemental means of sharing their deeper thoughts, feelings or reflections.
+But it is also a non-confrontational and non-judgemental means of sharing their deeper thoughts, feelings or reflections.

-There are numerous advantages to this approach:
+There are many advantages to this approach:

-- The data capture process is simple and seamless, Atticus moderators and clients or stakeholders will have access to a ‘dashboard’ to view content in real-time, the moment participants upload it, and we can respond to participants with additional questions or prompts, or simply words of encouragement to reassure them they are being listened to, and their contribution is of value.
+- The data capture process is simple and seamless, Atticus moderators and clients or stakeholders will have access to a ‘dashboard’ to view content in real-time, the moment participants upload it, and we can respond to them with additional questions or prompts, or simply words of encouragement to reassure them they are being listened to, and their contribution is of value.